Do you get tired of spending a fortune on doormats? If you want something fashionable, you have to give an arm and a leg for it.

 The tutorial for this rug is awesome.
-You’ll need a plain rug, paint, and sponges.
-This tutorial is thorough and shows you each step, including how to cut the sponges to look like watermelons.
+You’ll need a plain rug, paint, stencil and sponges.
+This tutorial is thorough and shows you each step, including how to cut the stencil to look like pineapples.

-From there, you’ll dip your watermelon sponges into different paint colors and leave their imprint on the doormat.
+From there, you’ll dip your sponge into different paint colors and leave the stencil imprint on the doormat.
 Your rug should come together rather easily.

 26. Custom Witty Welcome Mat

 Who says you want a welcome mat with a long phrase on it?
 Who says you even want a welcome mat with the word ‘welcome’ on it?

 Well, thanks to this tutorial you can now create your DIY welcome mat with one small phrase on it. … yo.
 It says it all.